adrfantini/r-packages/README.md

 # A list of R packages I find useful
+This list of R packages covers my main line of work: spatial data analysis, climate and hydrology.
+You'll find mostly pacakges dedicated to plotting (I use `ggplot2`), `netCDF` data handling, mapping and spatial features (mostly `sf`-related) and development.
+Additionally, there are some interesting links on these topics collected at the bottom of the page.

-Feel free to suggest a package by [opening an issue](https://github.com/adrfantini/r-packages/issues/new)!
+Feel free to suggest a package by opening an [issue](https://github.com/adrfantini/r-packages/issues/new) in this repo!

 #### GENERIC PLOTTING
 Package | Description